howeyc/ledger/README.md

 In the above example "discover" is the account search string to use to find the account that all transactions in the csv file should be applied too.
-The second account to use for each transaction will be picked based on the bayesian classifiction of the payee.
+The second account to use for each transaction will be picked based on the bayesian classification of the payee.